 Cheng-Chia Tung serves as an assistant research fellow at Taiwan-Asia Exchange Foundation (TAEF).
-His research interests lie in human rights, political theory (with particular attention to just war theory), and theories of international relations.
-Prior to joining TAEF, Cheng-Chia has interned in multiple organizations, ranging from ministerial departments to non-governmental organizations.
-From 2016 to 2017, he served in the Ministry of Foreign Affairs of the R.O.C.
-(Taiwan) as a substitute military servant.
-From 2015 to 2016, he had been a lecturer in a high school, sharing the knowledge of international affairs with the members of a Model United Nations society.
-In 2014, he was selected to participate in the third review conference of the Ottawa Treaty in Mozambique and campaigned for a ‘mine free world’ with the International Campaign to Ban Landmines (ICBL), and in August of the same year, he and other Taiwanese anti-landmine campaigners held a capacity building workshop for their Myanmar counterparts.
+His research interests cover human rights, political theory (with a specialization in the just war theory), and international relations theories.
+Before joining TAEF, Cheng-Chia has interned in multiple organizations, ranging from ministerial departments to non-governmental organizations.
+From 2016 to 2017, he served as a substitute military servant in the Ministry of Foreign Affairs, Taiwan.
+From 2015 to 2016, he had served as a lecturer instructing a Model United Nations society in a high school.
+In July 2014, he was invited to participate in the third review conference of the Ottawa Treaty in Mozambique and campaigned for a ‘mine-free world’ with the International Campaign to Ban Landmines (ICBL).
+In August 2014, he and other Taiwanese anti-landmine campaigners held a capacity building workshop for their Myanmar counterparts.

 He received his B.A. in Diplomacy from National Chengchi University and his MSc in International Political Theory from the University of Edinburgh.

 Cheng-Chia Tung and Alan H. Yang.
 (February 2019).
 “Outlining Canada’s Public Diplomacy: Reflections on Taiwan’s New Southbound Policy,” TAEF Currents, No. 4, pp. 1-9.

 Cheng-Chia Tung.
 (December 2018).
 “Public Diplomacy: the case of the British Council,” TAEF Currents, No. 2, pp. 1-9.